 Differences Between An Essential Oil Burner and An Electric Oil Diffuser

-An essential oil burner and an electric oil diffuser can both be used to extract the benefits of essential oils.
+An essential ceramic oil burner and an electric oil diffuser, or electric oil burner, can both be used to extract the benefits of essential oils.
 The core difference is that an essential oil burner uses a direct fire in terms of the small tea light candle in order to vapourize the essential oil with the heat.
 Do not ever leave an essential oil burner unattended, especially with kids around, as there’s an open fire, and it could well dry up the essential oils rapidly.

 Both methods of dispersing essential oils offer equal therapeutic advantages, and you can customize the scent by using different essential oil blend recipes.